Why Do People Choose Polyamory?

 Some want a stable and nurturing environment in which to raise their children.
 Some use polyamory to mask or excuse addictions to sex, work, or drama while others seek utopian or spiritual rewards or want to take a stand for cultural change.
 Others are simply doing what's fun and what comes naturally for them or are rebelling against religious prohibitions or family expectations.
 Some use polyamory as a weapon in a power struggle or to punish a controlling partner.
 Some want to keep their erotic life alive and vital while in long term committed relationships or to fulfill sexual or emotional desires they can't meet with only one person or with their existing partner.
 Some are trying to make up for developmental gaps or to balance unequal sex drives.
 Some people do not start out consciously choosing polyamory at all, but find that polyamory has chosen them.

-While Nancy and Darrell consciously chose polyamory as an opportunity to grow together and to deepen their own bond while exploring committed sexualoving relationships with others, they didn't immediately realize that polyamory would become a spiritual practice.
-When I first met them about fifteen years ago they were seeking help in releasing and transforming jealousy.
+While Nancy and Darrell consciously chose polyamory as an opportunity to grow together and to deepen their own bond while exploring committed sexual loving relationships with others, they didn't immediately realize that polyamory would become a spiritual practice.
+When I first met them about 15 years ago, they were seeking help in releasing and transforming jealousy.
 Nancy appeared the more emotional of the two, but both exuded a sensible, good-humored sincerity.
-Through cultivating compersion and incorporating the concept of "honoring the Divine in each other and in every one of our partners," polyamory became a doorway into spiritual growth for Nancy and Darrell.
+Through cultivating compersion and incorporating the concept of "honoring the divine in each other and in every one of our partners," polyamory became a doorway into spiritual growth for Nancy and Darrell.

 Several years after that, Thelma looked me up again, asking what I thought about sex addiction.
 I responded that I was very disturbed by the presence of sex addiction in the polyamory community, saying that while most polyamorous people are not addicts, it was a significant problem and one which often came up for discussion in my workshops.
 Although I wish sex addiction was never an issue in polyamory, the truth is that polyamory does provide a convenient cover story for addicts who are generally in denial about having an addiction.
 It's easy to justify sexual obsession by calling it polyamory.
 A handful of sex addicts can wreak havoc in a community, especially when people are still operating out of conditioning which forbids the sharing of "family secrets" out of misguided respect for confidentiality.
 Polyamory offers a venue in which sex addicts can begin at least to tell the truth about what they're doing instead of carrying on secret affairs.
 I prefer to put a positive spin on it by seeing that bringing their destructive,